NevermoreX0/knapsnack-solver/README.md

-# knapsnack-solver
+# lucid dream tools
-knapsnack solver with API in django
+tools for help with lucid dreaming